 - The student will be counseled on how withdrawing from the university will impact current and future financial aid.

 - Withdrawing from the university prior to completing more than 60% of the semester will result in a change in financial aid for the semester.
-This date is calculated by Student Registration and Financial Services based upon federal regulations.
+This date is calculated by the Registrar’s Office based upon federal regulations.
 Any refunds already received may need to be returned in whole or in part.
 A calculation will be completed to determine the amount of financial aid that needs to be returned.

 - Any outstanding documentation for eligible financial aid will be requested at the time of the withdrawal.

 - Although withdrawn classes will not appear on the student’s transcript, withdrawn courses will count AGAINST academic progress as it relates to financial aid and counts as attempted but not completed credits.

 - Satisfactory Academic Progress (SAP) is checked upon readmission.
 See SAP policy.

 - If there are student loans, the six month grace period to begin repayment will begin immediately upon withdrawal.
 That is, 6 months after withdrawal from the university, you will need to begin repayment of those loans.

 - If called to active duty, the withdrawal process should be quick and easy.
 The student should complete the “Withdrawal from the University” form and attach deployment papers.
 Both forms should be turned in to Jackie Johnson in Alumni Hall.